herocrab/HeroCrabPlugin/README.md

 # HeroCrabPlugin

 HeroCrabPlugin is an authoritative network messaging framework for use in multi-player games developed with [Flax Engine](https://flaxengine.com/).
-It was designed to be simple, flexible, and modular with a primary use-case of distributed player-owned servers with a centralized catalog server.
+It was designed to be simple, flexible, and modular with a primary use-case of facilitating distributed player-owned servers and centralized catalog servers.
 This README provides an introduction to the core components and general API examples.

 ## Components